 The number of FGV complexes with ISCC certification is dependent on market demand to accommodate the requirement for a sustainable biofuel market in Europe.
 FGV has had up to 15 certified mills in the past when the demand for palm-based biofuel (palm methyl ester) was high.
-As of December 2019, we have only been maintaining ISCC-compliant operations at eight mills due to reduced demand following the EU directive to minimise palm-based biofuels.
+As of December 2019, we plan to certify eight mills due to reduced demand following the EU directive to minimise palm-based biofuels.
 Four mills were externally audited in Q1 2020 while the remaining four mills will be audited in Q2 2020.

-GRI-103-1/2/3

-TRACEABILITY AND RISK MAPPING
+GRI-103-1/2/3 TRACEABILITY AND RISK MAPPING